 Measuring Success

-Most teams measure migration success wrong.
+Most teams measure migration success incorrectly.
 They count lines of code converted or features migrated.
 But the real question is whether the migration made development easier.

 Good metrics for migration success:

-• Context-switching incidents (how often do developers get confused by the codebase?)
+- Context-switching incidents: how often developers get confused by the codebase during and after migration

 Monterail's Vue 3 migration case study documents outcomes including smaller bundle sizes and better performance.
 But according to Monterail's State of Vue.js Report, 25% of developers still struggle with Vue 2 to Vue 3 migrations.